 The inflorescence is a panicle of stalked clusters atop the stem.
 Each cluster sub-branches into smaller segments.
 These can be quite large and quite dense.

 Flowers: Glade Mallow is dioecious - that is - the male and female flowers are on separate plants.
-The calyx has a short tubular shape with five outward flaring pointed green lobes while the corolla has 5 white deeply cut lobes.
-The lobes are oblong, with rounded tips (sometimes pointed).
+The calyx has a short tubular shape with five outward flaring pointed green lobes while the corolla has 5 white deeply cut spreading lobes (petals).
+The corolla lobes are oblong, with rounded tips (sometimes pointed).
 Calyx lobes and flower stalks have sparse fine hair.
-The full flower ranges from 1/3 to 1/2 inches across.
+The open flower ranges from 1/3 to 1/2 inches across.
 The male flowers have numerous stamens, united at their bases, with short filaments separating only just below the yellowish-tan anthers.
 These are exserted well beyond the lobes of the corolla.
 The base of the stamens inside the corolla has whitish hair.
-Female flowers have an exserted pistil with a 5-part style.
+Female flowers have an exserted pistil with a 6 to 10 branched style.

-Seed: Fertile flowers produce a globular dark brown seed head with a depressed top that splits into a number of one-seeded flattened wedge-shaped sections, each seed about 5 mm long.
+Seed: Fertile flowers produce a globular dark brown seed head with a depressed top that splits into 6 to 10 one-seeded flattened wedge or kidney shaped sections (mericarps), each seed about 5 mm long.
 Seeds require 60 days of cold stratification for germination.

 Habitat: Glade Mallow grows from a large, corky, branching taproot.
 It may grow in full sun to partial shade in woodland opening.
 Plants in full shade will not be robust.
 In all cases the plant requires wet-mesic to mesic soil moisture.
 In the wild it is usually found along stream edges.

 Names: The genus Napaea is said to come from the word 'nape' for 'of the glade'.
+It is also said to be from the Greek napaea for a wood nymph - both meanings would refer to a woodland setting.
 The species dioica refers to 'dioecious' - with the sexes on separate plants.
 The author name for the plant classification, 'L.', is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.